karltm/imldiff/README.md

 ## References

+This approach is based on SHAP values, proposed in S. M. Lundberg and S.-I. Lee.
+A unified approach to interpreting model predictions.
+In _Advances in Neural Information Processing Systems_, pages 4765–4774, 2017

 The proposed approach is compared to [diro2c](https://gitlab.com/andsta/diro2c), released under the GNU General Public License v3.0.
 For this reason, a copy has been obtained from this [revision](https://gitlab.com/andsta/diro2c/-/commit/176095eba8740cac81cfbb9a545300018c8af82c).